 Treatment may be started immediately or delayed until culture results are known.
 If treatment is started presumptively, it should be stopped if cultures are negative.
 Follow-up throat cultures are not done routinely.
 They are useful in patients with multiple GABHS recurrences or if pharyngitis spreads to close contacts at home or school.

 Tonsillectomy has often been considered if GABHS tonsillitis recurs repeatedly (> 6 episodes/year, > 4 episodes/year for 2 years, or > 3 episodes/year for 3 years) or if acute infection is severe and persistent despite antibiotics.
-Other criteria for tonsillectomy include obstructive sleep disorder, recurrent peritonsillar abscess, and suspicion of cancer.
+Other criteria for tonsillectomy include obstructive sleep apnea, recurrent peritonsillar abscess, and suspicion of cancer.
 (See also American Academy of Otolaryngology–Head and Neck Surgery Clinical Practice Guideline: Tonsillectomy in Children [Update].)
-Decisions should be individual, based on patient age, multiple risk factors, and response to infection recurrences (2).
+Decisions should be individual, based on patient age, multiple risk factors, and response to infection recurrences (2 Treatment references Tonsillopharyngitis is acute infection of the pharynx, palatine tonsils, or both.
+Symptoms may include sore throat, odynophagia, cervical lymphadenopathy, and fever.
+Diagnosis is clinical, supplemented... read more ).

 Numerous effective surgical techniques are used to perform tonsillectomy, including electrocautery dissection, microdebrider, radiofrequency coblation, and sharp dissection.
 Significant intraoperative or postoperative bleeding occurs in < 2% of patients, usually within 24 hours of surgery or after 7 days, when the eschar detaches.
 Patients with bleeding should go to the hospital.
 If bleeding continues on arrival, patients generally are examined in the operating room, and hemostasis is obtained.
 Any clot present in the tonsillar fossa is removed, and patients are observed for 24 hours.
 Postoperative IV rehydration is necessary in ≤ 3% of patients, possibly in fewer patients with use of optimal preoperative hydration, perioperative antibiotics, analgesics, and corticosteroids.